 - Any scenario where you want to control updates and downloads: You may want to have Windows download and install updates on your own schedule, giving you complete control over when those updates are downloaded and installed on your own schedule.

-How to Set a Connection as Metered
+How to Set a Wi-Fi Connection as Metered

 Activate the “Set as metered connection” option here.

-Note that this just affects the current Wi-Fi network you’re connected to.
+Note that this just affects the Wi-Fi network you’re currently connected to.
 Windows will remember this setting, however, and that particular Wi-Fi network will always be treated as a metered network whenever you connect.

 As soon as you leave the Wi-Fi network and connect to another Wi-Fi network that isn’t considered metered, Windows 10 will resume automatically downloading updates and using the other restricted features.
 You’ll need to set that Wi-Fi connection as metered after you connect to stop this from happening.